Center for Canadian Studies

 - Research Support The Center, with support from the School of Business, is able to fund small summer research seed grants on Canadian and cross-border topics, with the hope that researchers will go on to apply for further funding through the Canadian Embassy in the United States.

 - Summer Study Tour As part of the School of Business’s requirement that all students have an international experience while enrolled, the Center plans and supports an annual 2 week summer study tour in Canada which highlights the country’s natural resource industries as well as its great diversity.
-The first tour will take place in May, 2009.

 - Annual Lecture The annual Canadian Studies Lecture takes place every spring and brings in preeminent scholars of Canada and other important Canadian figures.
 In 2008, Prof. John Herd Thompson, of Duke University will present “Managing in the Bush Leagues: The U.S./Canada Relationship Since 2001.”